 In 1996 the tax court set a precedent which would forever permit a new type of self-directed IRA structure known now as the Self-Directed IRA LLC, which is much simpler (and cheaper!) than investing through a regular custodial controlled self-directed IRA account.

-Your IRA funds will be held at a passive custodian, such as a local bank, instead of at a custodian you have never worked with before.
+The Self-Directed IRA LLC allows you to sit in the pilot's seat of your investment portfolio.
+You don't need anyone's permission to make the types of investments you want to make.
+The funds will be overseen by a passive custodian, such as a local bank, instead of at a custodian you have never worked with before.